Remember when telephone poles had colorful glass insulators atop their cross arms?

 These days, most telephone poles have either silicone or ceramic insulators, and many people are recycling the obsolete glass insulators as communications and power companies continue updating aging lines.

 As it turns out, I’m not alone in recycling glass insulators.
-In fact, collecting and repurposing glass insulators is apparently a major hobby, with more than 3,000 followers and whole websites dedicated to the interest.
+In fact, collecting and repurposing glass insulators is apparently a major hobby, with more than 3,000 followers and entire websites dedicated solely to glass insulators.

 In the course of learning more about old glass insulators and recycling them, I have found out that there are many ways people are bringing new life to these relics of a bygone era in communications.

-Here are just a few ways you can recycle your glass insulators:
+Here are just a few ways you can recycle glass insulators:

-- Use your glass insulators as paperweights – Probably the easiest way to recycle glass insulators is to simply place them on top of leaflets, magazines, or other documents that you keep on your desk, coffee table, or office cubicle.
-Not only do they do the job, you may just get somebody to point at your glass paperweight and inquire, “What is that?”
-Need I say, glass insulators can sometimes make interesting conversation pieces!
+Probably the easiest way to recycle glass insulators is to simply place them on top of leaflets, magazines, or other documents that you keep on your desk, coffee table, or office cubicle.
+Not only do they do the job, but you may just get somebody to point at your glass paperweight and inquire, “What is that?”
+Needless to say, glass insulators can sometimes make interesting conversation pieces!

-- Use them as tea light candle holders – Suspended upside down inside a small wire basket, glass insulators make charming little tea light candle holders.
+Suspended upside down inside a small wire basket, glass insulators make charming tea light candle holders.
 What’s more, the colorful, translucent hues of the glass create a warm glow, enhancing the coziness of your home as a small flame dances within the insulator.

-- Use them as miniature pendant lighting shades – If you drill a small hole through the rounded top of your glass insulator and snake the end of an LED wire light through the hole, so the single bulb on the wire just pops through to the inside of the hollowed-out part of the insulator.
+If you drill a small hole through the rounded top of your glass insulator and snake the end of an LED wire light through the hole, so the single bulb on the wire just pops through to the inside of the hollowed-out part of the insulator, you can make pendant lights.
 Glue the bulb and the wire to insulator and then hang the fixture from the ceiling of your game room, kitchen, office, or any other place that needs vintage flair.

-- Use them as metal stake covers – Whether you’re marking the corners for the foundation of a new home or plotting where you’ll be planting some trees or shrubs, pounding metal stakes into the ground is are an important part of translating architectural blueprints so you can physically indicate where parts of the plan will unfold on your property.
+Whether you’re marking the corners for the foundation of a new home or plotting where you’ll be planting some trees or shrubs, pounding metal stakes into the ground is an important part of translating architectural blueprints — so you can physically indicate where parts of the plan will unfold on your property.
 Glass insulators are perfect for covering the tips of the metal rods, protecting people and animals from getting hurt on the sharp ends of the protruding stakes.

 Perhaps these are some ideas you’ll want to try in your home.
 You’ll probably even think of some other ways to recycle glass insulators that will be unique to you and help enhance your individual lifestyle.